City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 );
 ```

-The 'element' and only that element is emitted in the modifiers.
+The 'element' and only that element is outputted in the 'modifierA' and 'modifierB'.

 ### The "elements" rule